 For the Roasted Strawberries:

-- Place the sliced strawberries on a large baking sheet.
+- Place the strawberries on a large baking sheet.
 Sprinkle with the sugar and vanilla.
 Toss well to coat, then spread the berries out in a single layer.
 Roast for 25 minutes, tossing once.
 Set aside to cool to room temperature.
-Keep the oven on while you prepare the muffin batter.
+Increase the oven temperature to 400°F/200°C/gas mark 6 while you prepare the muffin batter.

 - In a small bowl, combine the dry ingredients for the oat streusel topping.
 Pour in the oil, and mix with a fork or your fingers until combined.
 Set aside.